tanpenggood-fork/remote-desktop-control/README.md

 ### Q&A

-* This program will prevent the control end from sending Windows events to the controlled end to avoid causing keyboard confusion.
+* This program will prevent the control end from sending Windows key and ALT key events to the controlled end to avoid causing keyboard confusion(The shortcut key composed of those two keys may cause the remote desktop window to lose focus, resulting in the failure to listen for the shortcut key and detect the key release.)
 * It is recommended that both the control end and the controlled end run the program with administrator privileges, otherwise, some programs on the controlled end may not be controllable due to lack of permissions.
 * For the best control experience, it is recommended to set the input language preference on the control end to "